January 23. Kazinform's timeline of major events

 1992 – The UN Security Council adopts without a vote the resolution on the admission of the Republic of Kazakhstan to membership in the United Nations.
 Kazakhstan becomes the full-fledged member of the international community on the 2nd of March 1992.

-1995 – Kazakhstan and the EU ink the first Partnership and Cooperation Agreement in Brussels.

-2007 – A monument to renowned Kazakhstani scientist Sarsen Amanzholov is unveiled in front of the East Kazakhstan State University which bears his name in Ust-Kamenogorsk.
+2007 – A monument to Sarsen Amanzholov is unveiled in front of the East Kazakhstan State University which bears his name in Ust-Kamenogorsk.

-2010 – The Consulate General of the Republic of Kazakhstan opens doors in New York City.
+2010 – The Consulate General of the Republic of Kazakhstan opens doors in NYC.
 It is expected to promote further development of strategic partnership between the Republic of Kazakhstan and the United States.

 2012 – The Nazarbayev Center is opened on the basis of the Presidential Center of Culture of the Republic of Kazakhstan and the Library of the First President of the Republic of Kazakhstan in the Kazakh capital.